nlsynth/karuta/docs/usersguide.rst

    }

    func main() {
-     // main() is automatically treated as a thread entry.
+     // main() is automatically treated as a process entry.
    }

    process m1() {
-     // This method will run as a thread.
+     // This method will run as a process.
    }

    @ThreadEntry
    func m2() {
-     // @ThreadEntry annotation starts the method as a thread entry.
+     // @ThreadEntry annotation starts the method as a process entry.
    }

 Channel and mailbox
 -------------------

-Communication between threads is really important for circuit design.
+Communication between processes is really important for circuit design.
-While one simple way of communication is just to use shared registers or arrays, Karuta also supports channel and mailbox to communicate between threads.
+While one simple way of communication is just to use shared registers or arrays, Karuta also supports channel and mailbox to communicate between processes.

-This example this just write values and read them from other threads.
+This example this just write values and read them from other processes.

 .. code-block:: none

    channel ch int

-   process th1() {
+   process {
      ch.write(1)
      ch.write(1)
    }

-   process th2() {
+   process {
      ch.read()
    }

-   // channel can be written or read by arbitrary number of threads. process th3() {
+   // channel can be written or read by arbitrary number of processes. process {
      ch.read()
    }

-A mailbox is just a channel with one value.
+A mailbox is basically a channel with one value.

 .. code-block:: none

    mailbox mb int

-   process th1() {
+   process {
      mb.put(1)
    }

-   process th2() {
+   process {
      mb.get()
    }

-But it can notify waiting threads.
+It has ability to notify waiting process.

 .. code-block:: none

    mailbox mb int

-   process th1() {
+   process {
      mb.notify(10)
    }

-   process th2() {
+   process {
      print(mb.wait())
    }